Important

 Overview

 Liquid Penetrant Inspection (LPI), also referred to as Dye Penetrant Testing, is a sensitive, inexpensive and very portable Non-Destructive Testing (NDT) method that is capable of detecting and locating discontinuities that are surface breaking.
 This method is an enhancement of visual inspection.
-This course covers basic principles of liquid penetrant inspection and processing, advantages and disadvantages of various processes, system controls, test equipment and accessories, and inspection procedures and standards.
+Liquid Penetrant Levels I and II covers basic principles of liquid penetrant inspection and processing, advantages and disadvantages of various processes, system controls, test equipment and accessories, and inspection procedures and standards.

-• If you have completed this requirement at a instuition other than SAIT, please email your proof of completion documents to conedadvising@sait.ca at least one week prior to the course start.
+To be eligible to take this course, you must be at least 18 years old and have completed CODE 118 Materials and Process for NDT.
+If you have completed this requirement at a institution other than SAIT, please email your proof of completion documents to ConEdAdvising@sait.ca at least one week prior to the course start.

-Three months of field experience in liquid penetrant inspection is recommended.
+• three months of field experience in liquid penetrant inspection.

 Upcoming dates